 Document name/ section of AUPOIP Applicable NoRs Key Objectives Key Policies Auckland Unitary Plan E16 Trees in open space zones D1, D2, D4, D5 E16.2(1) Trees in open space zones that contribute to cultural, amenity, landscape and ecological values are protected.
 E16.2(2) There is an increase in the quality and extent of tree cover in open space zones, particularly within areas identified for intensified living.
-E16.3(2) Manage trees within open space zones to protect their cultural, amenity, landscape and ecological values, while acknowledging that multiple uses occur in open space areas.
-E16.3(3) Encourage the use of indigenous trees and vegetation for planting within open space zones, where appropriate, to recognise and reflect cultural, amenity, landscape and ecological values.
+E16.3(2) Manage trees within open space zones to protect their cultural, amenity, landscape ar multiple uses occur in open space areas.
+E16.3(3) Encourage the use of indigenous trees and vegetation for planting within open space reflect cultural, amenity, landscape and ecological values.
 Auckland Unitary Plan H7 Open Space zones D1 H7.2(2) The adverse effects of use and development of open space areas on residents, communities and the environment are avoided, remedied or mitigated.
 H7.4.2(1) The natural, ecological, landscape, Mana Whenua and historic heritage values of the zone are enhanced and protected from adverse effects of use and development.
-H7.3(4) Enable the provision of infrastructure necessary to service open spaces and recreation facilities H7.4.3(1) Enable appropriate use and development that conserves, protects and enhances the natural, landscape, and historic heritage values of the zone.
-H7.6.3(7) Require activities and development in locations adjoining the coast or a water body to meet all of the following: a) maintain public access, unless access is to be excluded for safety and security reasons; b) maintain the visual amenity of the coastal environment and water bodies; c) avoid areas scheduled for their outstanding natural landscape, outstanding or high natural character or historic heritage values; and d) recognise Mana Whenua values.
+H7.3(4) Enable the provision of infrastructure necessary to service open spaces and recreation H7.4.3(1) Enable appropriate use and development that conserves, protects and enhances the values of the zone.
+H7.6.3(7) Require activities and development in locations adjoining the coast or a water body to a maintain public access, unless access is to be excluded for safety and security reasons; maintain the visual amenity of the coastal environment and water bodies; avoid areas scheduled for their outstanding natural landscape, outstanding or high natural recognise Mana Whenua values.